ton-blockchain/docs/docs/howto/storage.md

 # TON Storage
 TON Storage.
 An example of such a service is given by TON Storage.
 In its simplest form, it allows users to store files off-chain, by keeping on-chain only a hash of the file to be stored, and possibly a smart contract where some other parties agree to keep the file in question for a given period of time for a pre-negotiated fee.
-In fact, the file may be subdivided into chunks of some small size (e.g., 1 kilobyte), augmented by an erasure code such as a Reed-Solomon or a fountain code,a Merkle tree hash may be onstructed for the augmented sequence of chunks, and this Merkle tree hash might be published in the smart contract instead of or along with the usual hash of the file.
+The file may be subdivided into chunks of some small size (e.g., 1 kilobyte), augmented by an erasure code such as a Reed-Solomon or a fountain code, a Merkle tree hash may be constructed for the augmented sequence of chunks, and this Merkle tree hash might be published in the smart contract instead of or along with the usual hash of the file.
 This is somewhat reminiscent of the way files are stored in a torrent.[Quoted from chapter 4.1.7 of the ton white paper.]

 ## Compile storage-cli